Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Mathematics/Continuity.md

 Quality of a function at a point $c$ if $\lim_{ x \to c }f(x) = f(c)$ Quality of a function over an interval if every point of the interval is continuous

-> [!info] By default, continuity over an interval with only one defined endpoint means left / right continuity
+> [!info] By default, continuity over a semi-open interval means left / right continuity

-## Approaching side
+## Sidedness

 Left continuity at $c$ if $\lim_{ x \to c^- }f(x) = f(c)$
 Right continuity at $c$ if $\lim_{ x \to c^+ }f(x) = f(c)$